 The captain thought for a few seconds.
 “We’ve got 8 tonnes of steel-frame connectors on board for those new hangers in Charlotte.
 Maybe that’s it.
 We got them because we have the lightest passenger load.

-“Wish we could dump them.”
+“Wish we could dump those connectors.”

 The captain shot a scathing glance at his co-pilot.
 “How?”